The Naguleswaram Kovil, situated atop Keerimalai, is one of Sri Lanka’s most significant kovils.

 Keerimalai itself has quite a reputation.
 The town, which is about 25km away from Jaffna town, is famed for its mineral water springs, where many locals go to bathe as it’s believed that these springs hold curative abilities.

-Back to the other reason for its notability, the Naguleswaram Kovil, dedicated to Lord Shiva, is one of the oldest shrines in the region and is venerated by Hindus from all around.
+The Naguleswaram Kovil, dedicated to Lord Shiva, is one of the oldest shrines in the region and is venerated by Hindus from all around.
 During the Portuguese occupation of Sri Lanka, the kovil was mostly destroyed by Jesuit missionaries.
 The kovil was later restored in 1894 by one Arumuka Navalar.

 A century later, it came under control of the Sri Lankan forces due to civil conflict, only being freed up for visitors again after the end of the war.
 Following this, significant expansion efforts were carried out and it was officially opened to the public again in 2012.